exakat/exakat/docs/Annex.rst

 List of analyzers, by version of introduction, newest to oldest.
 In parenthesis, the first element is the analyzer name, used with 'analyze -P' command, and the seconds, if any, are the recipes, used with the -T option.
 Recipes are separated by commas, as the same analysis may be used in several recipes.

+* 0.12.4

+  * Assign With And (Php/AssignAnd ; Analyze)
+  * Child Class Remove Typehint (Classes/ChildRemoveTypehint)
+  * Isset Multiple Arguments (Php/IssetMultipleArgs ; Suggestions)
+  * Logical Operators Favorite (Php/LetterCharsLogicalFavorite ; Preferences)
+  * No Magic With Array (Classes/NoMagicWithArray ; Analyze)
+  * PHP 7.2 Object Keyword (Php/Php72ObjectKeyword ; CompatibilityPHP72, CompatibilityPHP73)
+  * PHP 72 Removed Classes (Php/Php72RemovedClasses ; Unassigned)
+  * PHP 72 Removed Interfaces (Php/Php72RemovedInterfaces ; Unassigned)
+  * ext/xattr (Extensions/Extxattr ; Appinfo)

 * 0.12.3

-  * GroupUse Trailing Comma (Php/GroupUseTrailingComma ; CompatibilityPHP54, CompatibilityPHP55, CompatibilityPHP56, Unassigned, CompatibilityPHP53, CompatibilityPHP70, CompatibilityPHP71)
+  * GroupUse Trailing Comma (Php/GroupUseTrailingComma ; CompatibilityPHP54, CompatibilityPHP55, CompatibilityPHP56, CompatibilityPHP53, CompatibilityPHP70, CompatibilityPHP71)
   * Mismatched Default Arguments (Functions/MismatchedDefaultArguments ; Analyze)
   * Mismatched Typehint (Functions/MismatchedTypehint ; Analyze)
   * Scalar Or Object Property (Classes/ScalarOrObjectProperty)